ahmetcakr/BirthdayChecker-Quartz/README.md

-<h1>BirthdayChecker</h1>
+<h1>Birthday Checker</h1>

-<strong>BirthdayChecker</strong> is a RESTful API that sends notifications to users who have birthdays each day.
+<strong>Birthday Checker</strong> is a RESTful API that sends notifications to users who have birthdays each day.

 <h2>Features</h2>
 <ul>